 Methods

-We conducted a semi-field experiment across an urban gradient in Athens, GA in the summer and fall of 2016.
+We conducted a semi-field experiment across an urban gradient in Athens, GA, USA in the summer and fall of 2016.
 To explore the effects of microclimate variation across an urban landscape, we used an impervious surface map (National Land Cover Database 2011 [17]) to select three replicate sites (30m×30m) each of low (0-5%), intermediate (6-40%), and high (41-100%) impervious surface.
 Percent impervious surface is an accurate predictor of land surface temperature, particularly for urban landscapes [18], and allowed us to ensure our sites exhibited the full range of urban microclimates.
-To select our sites, we calculated the percent impervious surface of each 30m×30m pixel using a moving focal window of 210m×210m, as the surrounding impervious surface can affect the microclimate in the pixel of interest.
-We then classified each pixel based on the mean impervious surface within its focal window, with 0 - 5 % representing low, 6 - 40 % representing intermediate, and 41 - 100% representing high.
+To select our sites, we calculated the percent impervious surface of each 30 m × 30 m pixel using a moving focal window of 210 m × 210 m, as the surrounding impervious surface can affect the microclimate in the pixel of interest.
+We then classified each pixel based on the mean impervious surface within its focal window, with 0 - 5 % representing low, 6 – 40 % representing intermediate, and 41 – 100 % representing high.
 Because impervious surface is an effective classifier of urban land classes [19], we identified the sites as rural, suburban, and urban with low, intermediate, and high impervious surface scores, respectively.
-Final site selection was constrained by access and permissions, however, the final distribution of sites was chosen to ensure all sites were at least 2 miles from others of the same land class, and were interspersed across the study area (Fig. 1).
+Final site selection was constrained by access and permissions, however, the final distribution of sites was chosen to ensure all sites were at least 3 km from others of the same land class, and were interspersed across the study area (Fig. 1).

 Within each site, we evenly distributed four plastic trays (Sterilite, 13.625“ x 8.25” x 4.875"), each containing 100 first instar Ae. albopictus larvae and 1L of leaf infusion.
+Ae. albopictus were from a laboratory colony obtained from the Centers for Disease Control (Atlanta, GA, USA) originating from Keyport, NJ, USA in 1995 (strain ATM-NJ95) [20] and maintained following standardized protocols.
 Leaf infusion was prepared as described in Murdock et al. [16].
 Briefly, 80 g live oak (Quercus virginiana) leaves and 3 g of 1:1 yeast:albumin mixture were infused in deionized water.
 Trays were screened with a fine mesh, placed in a wire cage to deter wildlife, covered with clear plastic vinyl to keep rainwater from entering, and placed in full shade.
 We added deionized water to trays after two weeks to maintain a total water volume at 1L.
-We placed data loggers (Monarch Instruments: Radio Frequency Identification (RFID) Temperature Track-It Logger) in vegetation next to each tray, approximately 3 feet above the ground.
+We placed data loggers (Monarch Instruments: Radio Frequency Identification (RFID) Temperature Track-It Logger) in vegetation next to each tray, approximately 0.9 m above the ground.
 Data loggers recorded instantaneous temperature and relative humidity at ten minute intervals throughout the study period.
 Data loggers were also placed in the trays to measure the larval, aquatic temperature, however three and 17 loggers (of 36) failed due to water damage in the summer and fall, respectively.
 Of loggers that did not fail during the experiment, water temperatures were highly correlated with ambient temperatures (ρ=0.929); thus, only ambient temperatures are used as an approximation of larval environmental temperature.
 Sites were visited daily to collect emerging adults until all larvae had emerged or died (Summer Replicate: Aug.
 1 to Sept.
 3, 2016, Fall Replicate: Sept.
 26 to Nov.
 8, 2016).
 We quantified the total number of adults emerging per day, and recorded the sex and wing length of each emerged adult.
 Adult females were collected to use in vector competence assays.

 Dengue virus in vitro culturing and mosquito infections